kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## The Target Comes First

-Every model answers a question.
+Every model answers a question
-The target defines that question.
+The target defines that question
 No target means no model

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.